oprah and i go way back.

 and then: the day arrived. tons of excitement. what to wear??? what was clean??? free food in the green room. really nice digs. they rolled out groups of the ‘favorites’ per segment, and while waiting to dash in, kenny g and i had a moment. for real. well, not really a moment, but we did exchange a sentence or two.

 in to the studio. seated in the front. watched oprah do her thing, which, by the way, she does really well. i had to laugh. remember the part about asking for her not to mention that each box of notes could be personalized with a name, in your choice of color?

-well, the cute thing got so excited about these sweet little notecards, (as she held up the one named ‘our bad dog jack”), she told the world that, of course, they’ll even print your name on it! there were her adorable cocker spaniels on stage with her, and we all got caught up in the moment! i thought, oh, heck, i’ll personalize for these lovely people! this is so much fun!! the audience was freaking out as more and more goodies were handed out to them. wow, what a fever pitch. i’m not sure why i assumed i could get my hands on some of the gimmes, but not so lucky. i consoled myself by thinking: who needs tennis shoes? i’m one of the favorite things!!!
+well, an exhuberant oprah became so excited about these sweet little notecards, (as she held up the one named ‘our bad dog jack”), that she told the world that, of course, ‘they’ll even print your name on it!’ there were her adorable cocker spaniels on stage with her, and we all got caught up in the moment! i thought, oh, heck, i’ll personalize for these lovely people! how tricky could that be? the audience was shrieking in a concerted crescendo as more and more goodies were handed out to them. wow, what a fever pitch. i’m not sure why i assumed i could get my hands on some of the gimmes, but not so lucky. i consoled myself by thinking: who needs tennis shoes? i’m one of the favorite things!!!

-left the taping and got home in time to pick the kids up from school. i kept them home the morning that the show aired, why not?
+after leaving the taping i got home just in time to pick the kids up from school and shh don’t tell, kept them home the morning that the show aired on tv.

-you all see it, don’t you? single mom, start up small business, how to manage to raise three little kids, work at home, support my little family and manage to always be a step away from them? maybe this little business could really take care of us, if only we had just a little nudge?
+you all see it, don’t you? single mom, start up small business, how to manage to raise three little kids, work from home (before it was the hip thing to do), , support my little family and manage to always be a step away from them? maybe this little business could really take care of us, if only we had just a little nudge?

 the dream was right: oprah saved my children.